 - Best park – Fiscalini Ranch Preserve

-- Best activity for kids – Stepladder Ranch & Cream
+- Activity for kids – Stepladder Ranch & Cream

-- Best activity for adults – Stolo Family Winery & Vineyards
+- Activity for adults – Stolo Family Winery & Vineyards

 - Best food – The Cafe on Bridge Street

 - Best All-around accommodation – Covell Clydesdale Ranch